 -

-Leather: chic, supple, elegant and with excellent shock absorption.
+Leather: chic, supple, elegant with great shock absorption.

 -